cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

     -   All components are expected to respond within a reasonable time (e.g. less than 5 sec).
     -   Hooks do not assume to receive specific parameters, reply only with well formed parameters, and do not assume a specific order of hooks being called (when multiple hooks are defined).
     -   A `TerminateTrial` (from the Control API) is called only a reasonable amount of time after a `StartTrial` (e.g. more than 2 sec).
-    -   All components are started after the Orchestrator is running.
+    -   All components are started after the Orchestrator is already running.
     -   Note that what constitutes a "reasonable" amount of time is dependent on many variables and the numbers given here are only vaguely safe values for most systems.
 -   It is generally understood that most actors do not know when a trial will end.
 Because of this, there may be unpredictable behavior at the end of a trial:
     -   Rewards and messages sent after the last action may not reach their destination.